zufrieden/slides-design-documentation-made-to-last/README.md

   - Product development, styleguide less-more frontend oriented
   - A11Y!
   - Open!
-5. What we've learned from building swiss styleguide, and now Vaud
+5. What we've learned from building swiss styleguide
   - Tell the story ;-)
   - Going faster in the browser
   - Rationalize design (component matrix)